 In May 2014, the FASB issued guidance codified in Accounting Standards Codification (ASC) 606, Revenue Recognition - Revenue from Contracts with Customers ("ASC 606") which amends the guidance in former ASC 605, Revenue Recognition, and is effective for public companies for annual and interim periods beginning after December 15, 2017.
-Specifically, the new standard differs from the current accounting standard in many respects, such as in the accounting for variable consideration received, including milestone payments or contingent payments.
-Under the Company's accounting policy prior to the adoption of ASC 606 in the first quarter of 2018, milestone payments were initially recognized only in the period that the payment-triggering event occurred or was achieved (See Note 8).
+Specifically, the new standard differs from ASC 605 in many respects, such as in the accounting for variable consideration received, including milestone payments or contingent payments.
+Under the Company's accounting policy prior to the adoption of ASC 606 in the first quarter of 2018, milestone payments were initially recognized only in the period that the payment-triggering event occurred or was achieved (See Note 9).
 ASC 606, however, may require a company to recognize such payments before the payment-triggering event is completely achieved based on the Company's estimate of the amount of consideration to which it will be entitled in exchange for transferring the services, subject to management's assessment of whether it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.

-The Company adopted ASC 606 in the first quarter of 2018 using the modified retrospective method according to which the cumulative effect of initially applying ASC 606 is recognized at the date of initial application.
-Since the Company has concluded its performance obligations and has completed recognizing revenue under the agreement with CFFT in the third quarter of 2017 (See Note 8), there was no cumulative effect to record at the date of the Company's adoption of ASC 606.
-The Company will assess any new agreements it enters into, including the 2018 CFF Award, (See Note 15) under ASC 606, including if such agreements fall under the scope of such standard.
+The Company adopted ASC 606 in the first quarter of 2018 using the modified retrospective method according to which the cumulative effect of initially applying ASC 606 is recognized at the date of initial application, and elected to utilize a practical expedient and did not restate contracts that were completed as of the date of adoption.
+Since the Company has concluded its performance obligations and has completed recognizing revenue under the 2015 CFFT Award in the third quarter of 2017 (See Note 9), there was no cumulative effect to record at the date of the Company's adoption of ASC 606 and no revenue to recognize for the first quarter of 2018 related to the 2015 CFFT Award.